ash-bell/Consensus_Gene_Caller/README.md

 ### 4.1.3.
 Sequence Similarity Matches
 BLASTing or HMMing against a database is timeconsuming and can require setup of large databases to run locally.
 Therefore, I have made this step optional and default off (although recomended) within this program.
 The paper suggest doing a pBLAST against the NCBI’s non-redundant (nr) database and include searches of Pfam and Interpro with HMMer.
 Hits smaller that E-50 are awarded 3 points, between E-50 and E-20 2 points and between E-20 and E-10 1 point.
-I have implimented the same point system with a HMMer search of the Prokaryotic Virus Orthologous Groups (pVOGs).
-I plan to include a Pfam and Interpro HMMer search in the future and maybe a way to integrate a BLAST search against the nr database.
+I have implimented the same point system with a HMMer search of the Prokaryotic Virus Orthologous Groups (pVOGs) and Pfam.
+I plan to include an Interpro HMMer search in the future and maybe a way to integrate a BLAST search against the nr database.
 (I don't want to do this immediatly due to the nr database size and the time it takes to search, but could provide a script to integrate the data).
+If hits for the same gene are found against both the Pfam and pVOG database, only the one with the smallest (therefore best) e-value is included in the final scoring system.
+(Genes with hits from multiple datbases are not double counted)

 ### 4.1.4.
 Overlap and Operons